 Significant Milestone Achieved for Donors, Transplants and Lives Saved

-PITTSBURGH, Jan.
-9, 2017 – The Center for Organ Recovery & Education (CORE), a federally designated not-for-profit organ procurement organization (OPO) serving Pennsylvania, West Virginia and parts of New York, achieved a significant milestone in 2016 with a nearly 15 percent increase in donors (237) over the previous year.
-The increase directly led to 663 lives saved or enhanced through transplants, an 11 percent increase over the previous year.
+PITTSBURGH, February 25, 2016 – The Center for Organ Recovery & Education (CORE), a federally designated not-for-profit organ procurement organization (OPO) serving Pennsylvania, West Virginia, and parts of New York, achieved a significant milestone in 2015 with 207 donors that led to 598 lives saved or enhanced through transplants.

 The Center for Organ Recovery & Education (CORE) is one of 58 federally designated not-for-profit organ procurement organizations (OPOs) in the United States.
 CORE works closely with donor families and designated health care professionals to coordinate the surgical recovery of organs, tissues and corneas for transplantation.
 CORE also facilitates the computerized matching of donated organs and placement of corneas.
 With headquarters in Pittsburgh and an office in Charleston, West Virginia, CORE oversees a region that encompasses 155 hospitals and almost six million people throughout western Pennsylvania, West Virginia and Chemung County, NY.
 For more information, visit www.core.org or call 1-800-DONORS-7.